High temperature AdS black holes are low temperature quantum phonon gases

-The RPS formalism is a restricted version of the holographic thermodynamics for AdS/CFT systems proposed by Visser\cite{visser2022holographic}, but with the removal of cosmological constant from the list of thermodynamic variables.
-This removal of cosmological constant resolves a number of issues, including, but not limited to, the following points: 1) The Euler homogeneity holds perfectly without introducing rational coefficients in the mass formula; 2) The theory-changing problem which we call the ensemble of theories issue which existed in the EPS formalism is completely avoided, and the black hole mass restored {its} original interpretation as internal energy rather than as enthalpy as did in the EPS formalism; 3) The definition of $N, \mu$ are now independent of the holographic duality, and thus the RPS formalism applies perfectly to the cases of non-AdS black holes.
+The constant length scale $L$ corresponds to the maximum value for the radius of the event horizon in any thermodynamic processes of interests, which can be chosen arbitrarily besides the above requirement.
+The arbitrariness of $L$ may be fixed in several ways, e.g. by taking some specific convention for the unit of the chemical potential, or by comparison to low temperature quantum phonon gases when considering the high temperature limit.
+We shall come back on this last possibility later.